 Jeffrey A. Rynor

-Mr. Rynor is the past chair of the Dade County Bar Association By-laws Committee and is the past Chair of the Dade County Bar Association Matrimonial Law Committee.
-He served on the Florida Bar Grievance Committee from 1986 to 1989 and on the Editorial Board of the Dade County Bar Bulletin from1989 to 1990.
-Mr. Rynor is past chair of the Florida Bar’s Equal Opportunities in the Profession Committee.
-Mr. Rynor became a certified mediator in 1989 and was a finalist in the 1996 Up & Comers Award established by the South Florida Business Journal.
-Mr. Rynor was recognized by the Ronald McDonald House in 2002 as one of South Florida’s 12 “Good Men” and by the Miami News in 1988 as one of Dade’s “Good People.”
+Mr. Rynor is the author of Comparative Negligence and Contribution in Florida: "Contribution from Parties Otherwise Immune from Suit," The Florida Bar 4th Edition 1992, and was a finalist in the 1996 Up & Comers Award established by the South Florida Business Journal.
+He was recognized by the Ronald McDonald House in 2002 as one of South Florida’s 12 “Good Men” and by the Miami News in 1988 as one of Dade’s “Good People.”
 In 2004, Mr. Rynor was inducted into the Miami Beach Senior High School Hall of Fame.